Explore different funding opportunities, grants and competitions that can support your sustainability projects and goals.

 NSW Department of Education Sustainable Schools Grants

+Current round closed.
 NSW public schools and preschools can apply for funding of up to $15,000, to deliver hands-on, sustainability-focused projects that link to the NSW curriculum.
 Delivered through the DoE School Infrastructure NSW, the grants are part of a four-year, $10 million dollar program that gives schools the opportunity to develop innovative hands-on projects that help students learn about environmentally sustainable practices and take real steps to enhance the sustainability of their school environment.
-First round of grants are open 1 - 29 November 2019.
+Round 5 is 27 February – 30 March 2023.
 Find out more

 Looking for some ideas to plan a quality sustainability education program.
 Sustainable Schools NSW recommends adopting a whole-school approach to sustainability: Update your school environment management plan, provide professional development opportunities for teachers, and support student leadership.

 Junior Landcare Grants